 - Choose the right toys – When choosing new toys or deciding which toys to keep, keep in mind that simple is better.
 The open-ended educational toys can help foster imagination and creativity compared with closed-ended toys with specific and definite designs and outcomes.
 Wooden blocks, for example, have an open design that encourages children to explore different possibilities during playtime.

 - Create a fun and engaging environment – Create a vibrant and appealing environment for your children.
-Organise their play space in a way that’s engaging but orderly.
+Organise their play space in California in a way that’s engaging but orderly, like at an indoor playground you can see at http://www.lasvegas.uptownjungle.com/ site.
 Make sure all toys, books, crayons, and other materials are easily accessible to your child.

 - You should also have sufficient storage space so you can put away any toys or materials that they’re not using.
 This will also help you create a balance between offering enough toy choices, but not so many that your child feels overstimulated or overwhelmed.
 Our educational toys on rotation to prevent clutter and to keep things fresh.